nomiddleman/nomiddleman-woocommerce/README.txt

 == Changelog ==

-= 2.2.2 =
+= 2.3.0 =
+* Added first three generated HD Addresses to settings page via AJAX
 * MPK Validation is more strict
-* Added example addresses to settings page to confirm you have control of Privacy Mode addresses

 = 2.2.1 =
 * Improved the way we handle enabling/disabling of Woocommerce gateway